at1as/Terminal-Chess/README.md

 ### Limitations
 * Built and tested on macOS 10.11 with Ruby 2.4.0
-* For now, checkmate will need to be verified manually
-* TODO: Code cleanup.
-Printer module is painful to read.
-* Niether player can be automated
+* Neither player can currently be automated